Compare Group

 Vergelijk.nl (Compare Group) is a privately held company which holds six price comparison services in four countries and was founded in the Netherlands in 1999.

 History

 Vergelijk.nl was founded in 1999 by Ben Kerkhof, Jean Paul Soethout and Tjibbe de Jong and was the first price comparison website in the Netherlands.
 In 2000, Vergelijk.nl co-founder Ben Kerkhof started Vertaa.fi, a price comparison website based in Finland.
 Business was expanded to Belgium in 2002 with the start of Vergelijk.be and in 2006 Vergelijk.nl acquired Dutch competitor ElCheapo.nl.
 In September 2021 Compare Group launched a new CSS in Germany named ElCheapo.de (rebranded to Bestekauf.de in August 2022).
 Eleven months after the launch of Bestekauf.de Compare Group entered the Swedish market with its new CSS Varusök.se continuing its European expansion.
+In May 2025 Compare Group relaunched its French comparison site Comparer.fr following by its Danish and Norwegian CSS's in September 2025.

 Early 2015 Vergelijk.nl launched their omni-channel localised price comparison service in which not just products and offers from webshops are compared but also those of the traditional brick and mortar merchants.